feldera/feldera/docs/docs/intro.md

 use, or for developing parts of Feldera Platform itself, Feldera Platform supports other forms of deployment.

+These instructions explain how to run the Feldera Platform on a single machine in a configuration suitable for demos, development, and testing.
+For production use, or for developing parts of Feldera Platform itself, Feldera Platform supports other forms of deployment.

 ## Install prerequisites

 To run the demo, you will first need to install Docker and the Docker